Globoplox/blah/wiki/stacklang/specification.md

 ## Types

 Stacklang has four primitive types / category of types:
-- The word type, written `_`, which represent a single 16bit word.
+- The word type, written `_`, which represent a single 16 bits word.
   Signedness is up to interpretation.
   In the various place where a type constraint is required but optionnal, this is the default type.
 - Table types are used for fixed size continuous data of similar types: `[<size>]<target>`
   - `[10]_` is a table of 10 word.
 The target is optional and default to `_`, so this is the same as `[10]`